-Lake Ashi - Formed after Mount Hakone's last eruption 3000 years ago, Lake Ashi is the symbol of Hakone and on a clear day offers spectacular views of Mount Fuji in the distance.
+Lake Ashi - Formed after Mount Hakone's last eruption 3000 years ago, Lake Ashi is the symbol of Hakone and on a clear day offers spectacular views of Mount Fuji's cone in the distance.

-Tokyo - One of the world's most cutting-edge capital cities, Tokyo is a city of contrasts, famous for its neon-lit landscape, towering skyscrapers, peaceful shrines and lovely gardens.
-Although long the political and cultural centre of Japan, Tokyo became the official capital when the Meiji Emperor moved it there in 1867.
+Tokyo - One of the world's most cutting-edge capital cities, Tokyo is a city of contrasts, famous for its neon-lit streets, towering skyscrapers, peaceful shrines and lovely gardens.
+Although long the political and cultural centre of Japan, Tokyo became the official capital when the Emperor Meiji moved it there after his restoration in the 1860s.

-Day 18: Tokyo Meals: B, L, D
+Day 18: Tokyo